BONUS EPISODE: Elon Musk at Code Conference 2021

 We have 10 children between us, correct?

-You're slightly ahead, but you've got a rocket.
+I believe, yes.
+You're slightly ahead, but you've got to rock it.

 Anyway.